nwthomas/code-challenges/README.md

 ## Purpose

 This repository is a collection of completed code challenges, katas, whiteboarding question practice, and other assorted problems from my journey.
-This repo, more than any other, is a macro lense of my entire journey; you can see a visible increase in ability throughout the months

 ## Table of Contents